-Buying a used car is a smart move for many people in Fort Worth, TX.
+Buying a used car is a smart move for many people.
 With access to countless dealerships and private sellers, you can often find a reliable vehicle at a fraction of the cost of a new one.
 But how do you know if you’re making the right purchase?
-Whether you’re a first-time buyer or a seasoned shopper, understanding what to check when buying a used car in Fort Worth, TX can help you avoid expensive mistakes and drive away with confidence.
+Whether you’re a first-time buyer or a seasoned shopper, understanding what to check when buying a used car can help you avoid expensive mistakes and drive away with confidence.

 Here’s a detailed guide on everything you should inspect before signing the papers.